ruslan-kurchenko/webpack-sfdc-deploy-plugin/README.md

 -----------

 The plugin depends on useful JavaScript library that help to work with Salesforce API - [jsforce](https://www.npmjs.com/package/jsforce).
-To successfully deploy your resources to Salesforce you need to provide credentials for [jsforce](https://www.npmjs.com/package/jsforce).
+To successfully deploy your resources to Salesforce you need to provide credentials.

 Create a `.js` file with next format:
 ```javascript